-Responding to requests from many couples to be married at Dode, some fourteen years ago it was licensed as a Civil Wedding Venue, a use which continues.
+Responding to requests from many couples to be married at Dode, some 15 years ago it was licensed as a Civil Wedding Venue, a use which continues.
 Baby naming's, Renewals of Vows and Memorial Services are also a feature of this sacred place.
 The basic simplicity of the building, which has always been Dodes abiding strength, will however remain unaltered.
 Light will only be provided by candles and braziers, and straw and autumn leaves scented with herbs will always cover the floor.

 The 12th Century seating - still in place - around the walls will continue to be used and to provide a reminder of the circle of our forefathers who once gathered here to celebrate important times in their lives, long before any building occupied this special place.